vadimffe/BlazorCompanyManager/README.md

 - add-migration StartEmployeeTable
 - update-database

-After this you have to edit connection string in json file:
+After this you have to edit connection string in json file (https://github.com/vadimffe/BlazorCompanyManager/blob/master/BlazorCompanyManager/appsettings.json):
 ```
 {
   "ConnectionStrings": {